Building an Internal Audit Program

 Documenting Findings and Tracking Remediation

-As you test, observe, and interview, you'll identify gaps and opportunities for improvement, and you must document them specifically.
+As you test, observe, and interview, you'll identify gaps and opportunities for improvement.
+Document these findings specifically.
 Rather than "access control needs improvement," a finding should be "in our sample of thirty access reviews covering Q1 and Q2, approval documentation was missing for three reviews, suggesting the approval process may not be consistently followed."
 Classify findings by severity.
 Critical findings are ones where a control is completely broken or missing and directly impacts your security.
 Major findings are ones that weaken a control but don't eliminate it entirely.
 Minor findings are ones that affect efficiency or best practices but don't significantly impact your actual security posture.

 Findings only matter if they drive improvement.
 For each finding, develop a remediation plan: what specifically will be fixed, who's responsible, what's the deadline, and how will you know it's fixed.
 Tracking remediation ensures that findings don't just sit in a report collecting dust.
 You follow up on the plan, confirm that work is happening, and verify that when the deadline arrives, the issue is actually resolved.